Looking for the best places to hike near Chicago? This is the guide for you!

 Once there, hikers shouldn’t miss the chance to explore trails leading to the stunning French Canyon, Wildcat Canyon with its seasonal waterfall, and the Lover’s Leap Overlook for panoramic views.

-Starved Rock also makes for a lowkey Spring Break or Summer Vacation getaway.
+Starved Rock also makes for a low-key Spring Break or Summer Vacation getaway.

-Matthiessen State Park
+7. Matthiessen State Park

 Distance from Chicago: 2 hours

-Visiting Matthiessen State Park from Chicago is an easy road trip, requiring about a 2-hour drive to the southwest, mainly via I-55 S and IL-178 S. There is no direct public transportation option.
+Visiting Matthiessen State Park from Chicago is also an easy road trip, requiring a 2-hour drive southwest of Chicago.

 Tip: It’s SUPER easy to combine with Starved Rock, only a 10-minute drive away!
-This makes it one of the easiest Midwest road trips.

-Devils Lake State Park
+8. Devils Lake State Park

 Distance from Chicago: 3.5 Hours